What is Obesity?

 Then, there’s the issue of being sedentary.
 Activities like playing computer games and surfing the internet are called “sedentary activities” because they promote inactivity.
 Experts say that looking at screens can encourage the intake of more calories, and it does not promote calorie-burning.
 You see, when you have more screentime, you are less likely to exercise.

 But, here’s the thing.
 Besides diet and lifestyle, other factors can also cause obesity.
 Let’s enumerate and explain each of them below:

-One cause of obesity that you cannot modify is genetics.
+What causes obesity?
+One cause that you cannot modify is genetics.
 The genes you inherit will play a role in how much fat your body stores and where your body stores them.
 Additionally, your genes also contain directions on how well you will be able to burn calories through exercise.
 Interestingly, genes also affect your appetite.

 Also, heredity causes obesity because it dictates if you will develop health conditions that might cause obesity.
 For instance, some people who have a genetic disorder called Prader-Willi Syndrome are at higher risk of obesity.
 In Prader-Willi Syndrome, the patient may overeat because they have an excessive appetite.
 This eventually leads to unhealthy weight gain.